WencesVillegasMarset/WencesVillegasMarset.github.io/_posts/2021-02-06-TPGDPublication.md

 categories: Work
 ---

-Our paper **Towards Practical 2D Grapevine Bud Detection with Fully Convolutional Networks** was published on February the 4th!
+The paper **Towards Practical 2D Grapevine Bud Detection with Fully Convolutional Networks** was published on February the 4th!

 Thanks to all our colleagues at [DHARMa AI Research Group](http://dharma.frm.utn.edu.ar/).

+*You can access the manuscript via this link until March 26, 2021:* https://authors.elsevier.com/a/1cXD2cFCSNFy5

 ### Abstract: